Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Fraud or identity theft.
 If you see activity on your account — for example, loans that aren’t yours or applications you never submitted — it’s possible that your identity has been stolen.
 Take action immediately by notifying both credit bureaus of the entries that aren’t yours.

-What mistakes should I look for?
+What errors should I look for on credit reports?

 Even a typo in your personal information can prevent you from getting the best credit offers.